FreiBj/timetable-extension/readme.md

 Node.js and Vue has to be installed for this to run. *Go to their respective websites for installation instructions*.

-### To get started, clone this repositor, cd into it and run
+### To get started, clone this repository, cd into it and run
 ```
-npm install
+$ npm install
 ```
 and
 ```
-npm run build:dev
+$ npm run build:dev
 ```

 When everything us up and running you simply enable developer mode on the [chrome://extensions](chrome://extensions) page and load the unpacked folder.

 Once you have loaded the extension pack, vue-web-extension allows you to keep watching for new changes and hot reload the extension.
 To make use of this, you simply need to run
 ```
-npm run watch:dev
+$ npm run watch:dev
 ```
 📚 The extension should now be ready for testing and development 🎉